single-cell-data/SOMA/abstract_specification.md

 ### SOMAExperiment and SOMAMeasurement

 `SOMAExperiment` is a specialized `SOMACollection`, representing an annotated 2-D matrix of measurements.
-In the single-cell-biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (AKA a "multimodal dataset").
+In the single-cell-biology use case, a `SOMAExperiment` can represent multiple modes of measurement across a single collection of cells (also knows as a "multimodal dataset").
 Within a `SOMAExperiment`, a set of measurements on a single set of variables (features) is represented as a `SOMAMeasurement`.

 The `SOMAExperiment` and `SOMAMeasurement` types comprise [foundational types](#foundational-types):